Object API

 Using custom objects with other kr8s functions

 When using the kr8s API some methods such as kr8s.get("pods") will want to return kr8s objects, in this case a Pod.
 The API client handles this by looking up all of the subclasses of APIObject and matching the kind against the kind returned by the API.
-If the API returns a kind of object that there is no kr8s object to deserialize into it will raise an exception.
+If the API returns a kind of object that there is no kr8s object to deserialize into it will create a new class for you automatically.

-When you create your own custom objects that subclass APIObject the client is then able to use those objects in its response.
+When you create your own custom objects with new_class the client is then able to use those objects in its response.

 import kr8s